If you have any questions about the software, please feel free to email us at [email protected] for inquiries.

 Group Admins also have the ability to add new company within the group.

-Customised Plan (How to Create a New Company)
+Customise Plan (How to Create a New Company)

 After clicking into your group, click “Add New Company” to create a new company account.